StackPlanner: A Centralized Hierarchical Multi-Agent System with Task-Experience Memory Management: Introduction

 \textit{\textbf{\ding{183} Challenge 2.
 How can valuable historical trajectories (Experience Memory) of the central agent be effectively leveraged to improve task planning and coordination across new tasks?}} When tackling new tasks, the central agent often starts from scratch, with \textbf{little reference to prior successful coordination experiences}.
 Although its decision-making is critical to overall system performance, LLMs are rarely trained for long-horizon, cross-agent reasoning, limiting their ability to \textbf{plan complex tasks effectively}.
 As a result, systems frequently exhibit poor cold-start performance~\cite{li-etal-2023-theory, li2025fmagent} and limited cross-task generalization~\cite{li2025crosstaskexperientiallearningllmbased}.

 To address these challenges, we construct a \textbf{Hierarchical Multi-Agent System} --- \mname, centered on a coordinator, explicitly supporting the management of \textbf{task memory} and \textbf{experience memory}.
+Unlike prior approaches that treat memory as a passive byproduct, we explicitly model memory as a controllable decision variable and unify task memory management, experience retrieval, and coordination actions within a single reinforcement learning framework.
 Specifically: \ding{182} For \textbf{\textit{C1}}, we \textbf{decouple the central coordinator’s high-level decision-making from the execution details handled by specialized sub-agents}.
 By strictly separating the memory of the coordinator and sub-agents , we prevent sub-agents from indiscriminately appending raw execution results to coordinator's task memory, thereby alleviating cognitive and memory pressure on the central agent.
 In addition, the central coordinator is equipped with an \textbf{active task memory management mechanism}, enabling it to \textbf{selectively store, condense, and prune task-relevant information}.
 This mechanism helps mitigate contextual noise and memory bloat, maintain cleaner task representations, and enhance decision-making stability over long-horizon multi-agent interactions. \ding{183} For \textbf{\textit{C2}}, we introduce a \textbf{experience memory and retrieval module} that stores valuable cross-task coordination experiences, including factual knowledge and procedural memory.
 This allows the central agent to selectively retrieve relevant historical trajectories, leveraging past strategies and decision patterns to improve planning, delegation, and coordination across new tasks.
-To further enhance, we model the full planning process as \textbf{a learnable decision process} and train the coordinator exclusively via reinforcement learning, which enables the coordinator to adapt its coordination behavior based on successful experiences.
+To further enhance, we model the full planning process as \textbf{a learnable decision process} and train the coordinator via reinforcement learning.